 Manufactured in the north of England

 Proper stuff with a lifetime guarantee

-We’ve tested and perfected our garments.
-A lot.
-We want you to be able to rely on them every day and be completely satisfied with everything you order from us at HebTroCo.
-That is why all our clothing is guaranteed for life for manufacturing defects.
-If at any point your trousers become damaged, get them back to us and we will arrange for the item to be repaired or replaced or – if the item is no longer available – we will send goods of the same value.
-The guarantee does exclude damage that may have been caused by misuse, unusual wear and tear, accident or alteration, but we’ll always try and help you out whatever you’ve done.
+Our garments have been tested and perfected by us.
+We wear them every day.
+We want you to be able to rely on and be completely satisfied with everything you order from us at HebTroCo.
+That’s why all our clothing is guaranteed for life for manufacturing defects.
+If at any point your HebTroCo products become damaged, get them back to us and we’ll arrange for the item to be repaired or replaced or – if the item is no longer available – we will send goods of the same value.
+The guarantee doesn’t exclude damage that may have been caused by misuse, unusual wear and tear, accident or alteration, but we’ll always try and help you out whatever you’ve done.